sandialabs/slycat/docs/manual/GettingStarted.rst

 The first time that you access the Slycat™ website, your projects list will probably be empty, unless someone else has already created a project and added you as a project member.
-Since models cannot exist outside of a project, you must first create a project (see `Project Creation`_) before you can create a model.
+Since models cannot exist outside of a project, you must first create a project (see :ref:`Project Creation`) before you can create a model.
 Project-specific information consists of the project name, a list of project members, a set of models, and a set of saved bookmarks for models within that project.